avetyansos/react-typescript-template/Response.md

 I understood the Exact request,
-I will generate the code for adding Expenses App
+I will generate the code for adding Expenses Tracker App

 # Explanation:
-Created the Expenses list App with TypeScript and React.
+Created the Expenses Tracker App with TypeScript and React.
 ### Installation of dependancies
 In the root directory run Yarn to install all dependancies,
 ### Run the Project